celsorv/valor_por_extenso/README.md

 ## Classe em Python que produz o extenso de um valor monetário
 _Python class to write a currency value in full form_

-This is a Python script that defines a ValorPorExtenso class that can convert a monetary value (in float or Decimal format) to its corresponding text representation in Brazilian Portuguese.
+This is a Python script that defines a PorExtenso class that can convert a monetary value (in float or Decimal format) to its corresponding text representation in Brazilian Portuguese.

 The class has a setValor method that takes a monetary value as input, and a get method that returns the text representation of the input value.
 The script defines several private helper methods used to perform the conversion, such as __valor_agrupado, __extenso_classe, etc.